artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 ## Search

-We completed our full migration from [Solr](http://lucene.apache.org/solr) to [Elasticsearch](https://www.elastic.co) in the last 18 months, and now use the latter across artsy.net, from all our artwork filter interfaces through to our real-time artwork similarity feature.
-Elasticsearch gives us high availability clustering features out of the box and easy horizontal scaling.
+We completed our full migration from [Solr](http://lucene.apache.org/solr) to [Elasticsearch](https://www.elastic.co) in the last 18 months, and now use Elasticsearch across all front-ends.
+This ranges from our artwork filter interfaces through to our real-time artwork similarity features.
+Elasticsearch gives us high availability clustering features out of the box and easy horizontal scaling on demand.

 ## Platform Services